 Claim: Photographs show a pair of black and white fraternal twin girls.

 "It was a shock when I realized that my twins were two different colors," Kylie Hodgson, 19, told London's Daily Mail.
-"But it doesn't
+"But it doesn't matter to

 Hodgson and her partner, Remi Horder, 17, were both born to mixed-race parents.
 Little Kian and Remee share a love of apples and the Teletubbies, their proud mom says.
 Fertility experts speculate that a sperm containing all-white genes fused with an egg with all-white genes, and a sperm with all-black genes fused with an all-black gene egg to produce the fraternal twins.

-Origins: The photographs and story excerpted above appeared in a variety of UK newspapers in February 2006.
-As described, in April 2005 Kylie Hodgson gave birth by caesarean
+Origins: The photographs and story excerpted above appeared in a variety of UK newspapers in

 The Daily Mail opined (no so accurately) that the odds of such a coupling's producing mixed-race fraternal twins were about a million to one: